 What should a Pro Dancer actually weigh?

 This question comes up a lot among dancers – whether you’re already dancing professionally or working towards that end, you’re not alone in your desire for guidelines.
-After all, you’re still expected to list your weight on your professional resume.
+Unfortunately, ballet companies still expect you to list your weight on your resume.
 Although, I sort of think this practice should be banned.
 It’s definitely not helping anyone.

 So there’s BMI, different height-weight charts and body fat percentage measurements.
-Should one of those be prioritized over another?
+Which is the right measure?
 What about the old Russian Ballerina height-weight charts?
-I can say for certain that those recommendations should be ignored.
+Ignore those recommendations.
 And that the fact is this is a completely personal question.

 Do you feel conflicted about where you think you should be with weight?
 You’re not alone.
 This is super common among dancers and something that might keep you up at night.
-Rather than being distracted from your actual goal of improving as a dancer, why not try and shift your perspective around weight?
+Your dance goals shouldn’t be a distraction…shift your perspective around weight.

 As always, if you need support reach out.
 I’d love to hear from you!!